Pharm.D. / Ph.D.

-During the first year, the student’s research capability and commitment will be assessed through documented evaluation by the research adviser after the end of the 1st semester, 2nd semester, and again at the end of the 1st summer, with oversight of the Student Advisory Committee as well as the director of graduate studies and department chair.
-Additionally, Pharm.D./Ph.D. students will complete a self assessment of their first year and present their first year research results at the end of the first summer as a requirement for progression.
+- During the first year, the student’s research capability and commitment will be assessed through documented evaluation by the research adviser after the end of the first semester, second semester and again at the end of the first summer, with oversight of the Student Advisory Committee as well as the director of graduate studies and department chair.
+Additionally, Pharm.D./Ph.D. students will complete a self assessment of their first year and present their first-year research results at the end of the first summer as a requirement for progression.
 At the end of the first year, if progress is determined to be unsatisfactory, the student has the option of changing dissertation advisers.

-PharmD/PhD students are required to complete five (5) advanced pharmacy practice experiences (APPEs) in the areas of Advanced Community Pharmacy, Advanced Institutional Pharmacy, Acute Care (2) and Ambulatory Care.
-In addition, students complete three (3) elective experiences by registering for PHA 696 (Research) over 3 APPE blocks.
+- Pharm.D./Ph.D. students are required to complete five Advanced Pharmacy Practice Experiences (APPEs) in the areas of Advanced Community Pharmacy, Advanced Institutional Pharmacy, Acute Care (two) and Ambulatory Care.
+In addition, students complete three elective experiences by registering for PHA 696 (Research) over three APPE blocks.
 PHA 650 (Pharmacotherapy Case Conference) also is required.

 Continuation in the Pharm.D./Ph.D. degree program is contingent upon satisfactory performance and progress toward fulfillment of the requirements of the Doctor of Pharmacy degree program and the Doctor of Philosophy degree program.
 Students admitted to the Pharm.D./Ph.D. degree program are expected to complete all program requirements.
 For students who decide to withdraw from the dual degree program at any point, they must reapply for admission to either program separately, and if accepted, they must fulfill all requirements of either program individually.